 The use of technology provides teachers with additional resources to reach learners with different strengths and needs.
-Technology encourages learners to learn individually and to acquire responsible behaviors and develop higher-order thinking skills.
+Technology encourages learners to learn individually and acquire responsible behaviors, and develop higher-order thinking skills.
 It helps them solve their learning struggles and find methods to use what they learn in ways that are effective and meaningful.

 Hopefully, you have been convinced that there are too many advantages to ignore, and you are now ready to embrace new tech in your classroom.
 What does that look like?
 Here are some ways you can implement technology in your daily teaching.

 - Music and videos - allow students to experience the language from native speakers and assess what they can comprehend on their own.